 Soups also vary greatly by region and household.
 In Inner Anatolia and the Black Sea, many kinds of soup are made with meat, local herbs, and grasses and thickened with bulgur.
 Noodles have also made their way into Turkish cuisine.

 Homemade egg noodles, called 'erişte' (eyr-eesh-TEH'), are prepared by cut by hand, then dried for use in soups.
 You can buy them at any supermarket or bazaar.

 I was overjoyed to receive a steaming bowl of chicken noodle soup made with erişte the first time I caught a cold in Turkey.
-I guess truly good things are universal.

 'Düğün çorbası' (doo-OON' chor-BAH'-su), or 'wedding soup,' is a special soup served during traditional Turkish wedding ceremonies.
 In many villages, weddings can last several days where huge pots of wedding soup are ladled out to hundreds of relatives and friends.

 Wedding soup is time-consuming to prepare.
 Its main ingredients are cubed lamb and meat stock.
 It's thickened with flour and egg yolks.
 Try the recipe for wedding soup at least once in your lifetime.
 You won't regret it.